ampproject/amphtml/extensions/amp-smartlinks/amp-smartlinks.md

 ## Overview

-At [Narrativ](https://narrativ.com/), we transform static information into dynamic, monetized content.
-Our goal is to lift publisher revenues from organic content through real-time bidding and machine learning solutions.
+ At [Narrativ](https://narrativ.com/), we transform static commerce links into dynamic, multimerchant nodes.
+With a library of millions of products matched to expert reviews from top commerce publishers, we lift publisher revenue through real-time bidding and data solutions.

 This AMP extension is our Linkmate service in AMP.
 See the full documentation for Linkmate [here](http://docs.narrativ.com/en/stable/linkmate.html).

 ## Getting started

 Your account must be a member of our Linkmate program to use this feature.
-For more information about this program, feel free to contact your account manager.
+For more information about this program, feel free to contact your account manager or [hello@narrativ.com](mailto:hello@narrativ.com).

+NOTE: If you plan to use `amp-smartlinks` alongside other affiliate partners you will need to specify the meta tag shown below.
+The tag will specify the order in which the affiliate tags fire.

 In your AMP page you will have to add the following snippets: